GuidanceMantras/GuidanceMantras/README.md

 - Sometimes, both the kids take risk to go for government jobs, even they are not from financially well stable family.
 I would never recommend it

 ### Government Jobs
+- At maxminum, spend only 4-5 years for government jobs, if you do not get government within 4-5 years, focus on private jobs or own business
 - There are lots of government jobs for engineering degree holder in Civil/Electrical/Mechanical via SSC(Staff Selection Committe)/(State)PSC
 - Always remember government exams are not tough, but it is competative.
 More people wants government jobs. so
 - Yes, there are lots of struggles to get government job, but that struggle is less compared to struggle in working for private company after 30 years old.
 When you are young and in 20's, you can take risk and struggle to get a government job, not after 30 years old.